Olala2024/project-5/README.md

 2. **Price Prediction**:
    - The client is interested in predicting the sale price of her four inherited houses and any other house in Ames, Iowa.
 The goal is to develop a predictive model that can accurately estimate house prices based on the provided dataset.

+### Epics

+- Information gathering and data collection.
+- Data visualization, cleaning, and preparation.
+- Model training, optimization, and validation.
+- Dashboard planning, designing, and development.
+- Dashboard deployment and release.

+### User Stories

+- US1: As a user, I want to know the source and content of the data used in training the model so that I can be confident about the quality of the trained model.
+- US2: As a user, I want to know the project hypotheses and how they were validated so that I get a deeper understanding of the mechanisms that determine sale price.
+- US3: As a client, I want to know which attributes of a house are most correlated with its sale price so that I can base my prediction on the right set of features.
+(Business Requirement Covered: BR1)
+- US4: As a user, I want to see relevant plots so that I can visualize the relationships between sale price and other features.
+(Business Requirement Covered: BR1)
+- US5: As a user, I want to have access to the data cleaning and preparation pipeline so that I can quickly predict sale price without reinventing the wheel.
+- US6: As a technical user, I want to learn about the ML steps that were used to arrive at the sale price prediction so that I can understand the model employed.
+(Business Requirement Covered: BR2)
+- US7: As a technical user, I want to know the model performance so that I can ensure that the predictions are reliable.
+(Business Requirement Covered: BR2)
+- US8: As a client, I want to have reliable predictions of the sale price of houses I have inherited so that I can sell them at the maximum total price possible.
+(Business Requirement Covered: BR2)
+- US9: As a client, I want to get a dashboard so that I can display the results of the prediction on a standalone app.
+- US10: As a user, I want to have interactive input widgets so that I can provide real-time house data and predict the sale price.
+(Business Requirement Covered: BR2)

 ## Hypotheses and Validation

 #### Hypothesis 1: Higher Overall Quality Leads to Higher Sale Prices
 - **Hypothesis**: Houses with higher overall quality ratings (`OverallQual`) tend to have higher sale prices.
 - **Validation**: Perform a correlation analysis between `OverallQual` and `SalePrice`.
 Create scatter plots and calculate the Pearson and Spearman correlation coefficients to validate the strength and direction of the relationship.

 #### Hypothesis 2: Larger Living Areas Result in Higher Sale Prices
 - **Hypothesis**: Houses with larger above-ground living areas (`GrLivArea`) tend to have higher sale prices.